thomasthaddeus/DSClub/docs/ds-club-notes.md

 **Workshops**: Clubs often host hands-on workshops on various topics, such as data visualization, machine learning algorithms, data cleaning, and other technical skills.
 These workshops can range from beginner to advanced levels.
 **Study Groups**: For complex topics, clubs can facilitate study groups that meet regularly to work through material together.
 This can be particularly helpful for coursework or preparation for data science certifications.
 **Journal Club**: Discussing recent research papers or articles in data science can help keep members updated on the latest trends and developments in the field.
-**Career Prep Workshops**: Sessions focused on resume building, interviewing for data science roles, or navigating data science internships can be incredibly beneficial for students looking to enter the field.
+**Career Prep Workshops**: Sessions focused on resume building, interviewing for data science roles, or navigating data science internships can benefit students looking to enter the field.

 ## 10-week program

 Data Science Club can be structured in numerous ways, depending on the needs and preferences of the members.
-This is a generic schedule and can be modified to better suit the needs of the club.
+This is a generic schedule and can be modified to suit the club's needs better.
 Remember to include some time for Q&A and open discussions in each session, and consider leaving some flexibility in the schedule to accommodate any unexpected changes or opportunities that may arise.